 Manual marketing tasks require a lot of your valuable time.
-We know it can be difficult to hand over to someone else the keys to some of the most critical functions of your business, marketing oversight and marketing research.
+We know it can be difficult to hand someone else the keys to some of the most critical functions of your business, marketing oversight and marketing research.
 Especially if you've developed your business from inception!
 However, it's likely that your business could be more profitable by delegating these tasks to others.

 Here are four areas to help you pare down the time you invest in marketing tasks, allowing you to focus on more important matters in your business.